|Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

 POLICIES APPLICABLE ONLY TO PUBLIC HEALTH SERVICE FUNDED RESEARCH

-The Associate Provost and Vice President for Research will notify the Office of Research Integrity when, at any stage of the inquiry or the investigation, there is an immediate health hazard; there is a need to protect Federal funds, equipment, or individuals affected by the inquiry or the investigation; and it is probable that the alleged incident will be reported publicly.
-If there is reasonable indication of possible criminal violations, the Associate Provost and Vice President for Research shall notify the Office of Research Integrity within twenty-four (24) hours.
+The Vice President for Research will notify the Office of Research Integrity when, at any stage of the inquiry or the investigation, there is an immediate health hazard; there is a need to protect Federal funds, equipment, or individuals affected by the inquiry or the investigation; and it is probable that the alleged incident will be reported publicly.
+If there is reasonable indication of possible criminal violations, the Vice President for Research shall notify the Office of Research Integrity within twenty-four (24) hours.